Simple online shopping – redesign of e-learning platform for Kursy Lean

 Initially, the course website was created in lean – subsequent courses were added to the database in response to the needs.
 Because of that, the purchasing process started to build up and finally, consisted of many steps, it pushed users away from buying products.
 The owners of the company then decided to contact Project: People for redesign, the result of which is a new page that has already been implemented: clear, intuitive, corresponding to the needs of the target groups.
 Today we are going to describe the first phase of actions with the client – the next part of the case study on redesign as well as UX and UI actions will be published in the next, complementary case study.

-We divided the work process into 5 sprints (5 weeks spread over 3 months), with 4 people involved in the project at different stages.
+We divided the work process into 8 sprints, with 4 people involved in the project at different stages.
+Case study involves the description from the first 5 sprints of our work.
 The first 3 sprints focused on research, which then led to the redesign of kursylean.pl.

 Sprint 1: User path analysis, UX research and website audit